Tanama Tales

 Frankfurt, Germany, Main River, Old Town

-It is time to proceed towards the Frankfurt Cathedral or the Dom.
+It is time to proceed towards Frankfurt Cathedral (officially called Imperial Cathedral of Saint Bartholomew, in German, it is called Frankfurter Dom).
 This pink church with a spiral larger than life will leave you in awe (seriously, how pretty is this church).

 Frankfurt, Germany, Main River, Old Town